Frequently Asked Questions

 We're so sure that you'll like your Bike Friday that we offer a 30-day money-back guarantee.
 Ride the bike for a month; if you don't like it, we'll buy it back for the exact value you paid for it.
 We only want satisfied customers!

-The Pocket Rocket Pro rider weight limit is 190 pounds — there is no heavy rider upgrade for this model.
+The Pocket Rocket Pro and Super Pro have rider weight limit of 190 pounds (86 kg).
+There is no heavy rider upgrade for this model.

 The handlebar stem is the tube that connects the handlebars to a bike's headset, built into the frame.